 NFV as the 5G platform – progress, learnings and call to action

-With more 250 commercial NFV customers and 120 networks in live operation, Ericsson knows about the challenges, state of the industry and what service providers should do to progress their preparation and deployment of 5G using NFV as the platform.
+With more than 250 commercial NFV customers and 120 networks in live operation, Ericsson knows about the challenges, state of the industry and what service providers should do to progress their preparation and deployment of 5G using NFV as the platform.
 Inma Rodriguez, VP Core, Cloud and OSS for Europe & Latin America gives an update in this webinar summarized below.

 The initial 5G offerings are targeting enhanced Mobile Broadband and Fixed Wireless Access, but looking ahead, a majority of service providers will use 5G to provide additional services for consumers and enterprises on top of increased speeds, which will allow them to charge a premium for 5G over 4G.